 The first TSA website was established in 1999.
 CDs were developed in 2001, and one, Townsend Families in America contains over 3600 surnames listed with over 49,000 citations.
 Also included are images of the original documents, their digitized transcriptions, and an index of localities.
 These transcriptions represent a text version of the scanned documents and are fully searchable.

-In 2008 the museum was disbanded and the house sold to create the present Townsend Genealogy and History Research Center.
+In 2007 the museum was disbanded and the house sold.

 Lewis A. Townsend Virginia 2000-